datacommonsorg/website/README.md

 #### placeid2dcid.json

-This file is stored in GCS bucket: datcom-browser-prod.appspot.com (for prod) and datcom-browser-prod.appspot.com (for local and staging).
-For updating this file, please contact Data Commons team.
+This file is stored in GCS bucket: datcom-browser-prod.appspot.com (for prod) and datcom-browser-staging.appspot.com (for local and staging).
+To update this file, please contact Data Commons team.

 ## License